Quang-Minh-Nguyen/PowerBI-Visualization/README.md

 ![image](https://user-images.githubusercontent.com/118095331/216941943-5c49f9e0-a253-452f-94cc-2b7d6fb49ea2.png)

 ## Step 3: Data Visualizing
 The most important aspect in this report was the month-to-date sales tracking, which means there would be time intelligence calculation involved.
 When it comes to visualizing, I always start with making a table first if needed.
 This gives me a holistic view of what I am about to visualize.
-This was the final table, however, it required new metrics adn calculation, which I will explain later.
+This was the final table, however, it required new metrics and calculation, which I will explain later.
 ![image](https://user-images.githubusercontent.com/118095331/216944898-a1bb6f5e-0bf0-4f2b-999a-95d19dd68a99.png)

 For Doanh Số Lũy Kế (Cummulative Revenue)